Skip to content

 • Open the “Find” tab at the top of the screen and use the Search Case

 • Enter a word or reference.
-Case Center show all references to that term in that current bundle.
+Case Center will show all references to that term in that current bundle.

 • Click the document title to go directly to the page where the term appears.
 The searched term will be highlighted in pale yellow for easy reference.